 The above performance highlights demonstrate that through targeted strategies and careful tasking of its small, cross-functional staff, OGE has been successful in achieving its strategic goals and accomplishing its mission.
-As noted at the beginning of the Management Analysis and Discussion section on page 4, OGE will provide more detailed information regarding its performance goals and results in its fiscal year 2018 Annual Performance Report (APR).
+As noted at the beginning of the Management's Discussion and Analysis section on page 4, OGE will provide more detailed information regarding its performance goals and results in its fiscal year 2020 Annual Performance Report (APR).